verrazzano/docs/content/en/docs/customize/opensearch.md

 - **Override default policies**: Both these default policies have a zero (`0`) priority.
 You can override the default policies by creating policies with `policy.ism_template.priority` greater than `0`.

 {{< alert title="NOTE" color="warning" >}}
 - Avoid creating policies with policy IDs `vz-system` or `vz-application`.
-In the Verrazzano CR, by default, policies that are created with these names will be overridden with the ISM policies, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `true`.
+In the Verrazzano CR, by default, policies that are created with these names will be overridden with the ISM policies, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`.
-- The default policy will be applied only to the recently created indices.
+- The default policy will be applied only to the newly created indices.
 To manually attach the new policies to the older indices, see [Step 2: Attach policies to indexes](https://opensearch.org/docs/latest/im-plugin/ism/index/#step-2-attach-policies-to-indexes).
 {{< /alert >}}

 ## Default index patterns
 The default index patterns, `verrazzano-system` and `verrazzano-application*`, are created by Verrazzano.
 These index patterns are immutable.
-Change to these index patterns will be reverted immediately.
+Changes to these index patterns will be lost as Verrazzano will reconcile and replace them with the default ISM policies.

 ## Install OpenSearch and OpenSearch Dashboards plug-ins
 Verrazzano supports OpenSearch and OpenSearch Dashboard plug-in installation by providing plug-ins in the Verrazzano custom resource.